 Gastro-oesophageal reflux disease (GORD) is a condition whereby gastric acid from the stomach leaks up into the oesophagus.

-It is a very common problem, affecting around a quarter of patients in Western countries and represents approximately 4% of general practitioner/primary care appointments.
+It is a very common problem, affecting around a quarter of the population in Western countries and represents approximately 4% of primary care appointments.
 It is twice as common in men compared to women.

 In this article, we shall look at the risk factors, clinical features and management of gastro-oesophageal reflux disease.

 The lower oesophageal sphincter controls the passage of contents from the oesophagus to the stomach.
-As part of its normal function, episodic sphincter relaxation is expected – yet in GORD these episodes become more frequent and allow the reflux of gastric contents or bile into the oesophagus.
+As part of its normal function episodic sphincter relaxation is expected, yet in GORD these episodes become more frequent and allow the reflux of gastric contents into the oesophagus.

 The risk factors for gastro-oesophageal reflux disease include: